maurermj08/efetch/README.md

                         Directory to store cached files -m MAXFILESIZE, --maxfilesize MAXFILESIZE
-                        Max file size to cache in Megabytes, default 1GB -f PLUGINSFILE, --pluginsfile PLUGINSFILE
+                        Max file size to cache in Megabytes, default 1GB -u DEFAULTPATH, --defaultpath DEFAULTPATH
+                        Default path used by the home page -f PLUGINSFILE, --pluginsfile PLUGINSFILE
                         Path to the plugins config file
 ```

 # Plugins